git4cook/cookbook/README.md

 * History of actions *Note these last 2, we may not do because they seem unnecessary*
 * Random Recipe Finder.

+## Note on running
+* Marker may need to uninstall the app and run the app again

 # Project Architecture

 The project is broken up into 5 packages.
+**Note Iteration 2 changes/update to pacakges will be in bold clearly appended to the bottom of each section**
 1. application
 2. business
 3. objects